 COVID-19 pandemic caused severe damages in the economy but at the same time provided also an opportunity for a green renewal.
 During the recovery from the crisis, green investments and their financial supports remain top social priorities for which incentives of green investments, development of a unified taxonomy for investments and involving the private sector are necessary.

-Zdeněk Čech, Head of Economic Analysis, Representation of the European Commission in Slovakia (confirmed)
+Zdeněk Čech, Head of Economic Analyses Section, European Commission Representation in Slovakia

 11:50 Closing remarks